Progress towards the two-thirds conjecture on locating-total dominating sets: Block graphs

 \begin{subcase}[$n'' \geq 3$ and $G''$ is neither twin-free nor is isomorphic to a $3$-path] Assume that $x''$ and $y''$ are a pair of twins of $G''$.
 Moreover, for $x''$ and $y''$ to be twins in $G''$, at least one of them must be in the block $Y$.
 Let us, without loss of generality, assume that $y'' \in V(Y)$.

 We next observe that the vertices $y$ and $y''$ are the same.
-To prove so, by contradiction, let us assume that $y'' \neq y$.
+To prove so, suppose, to the contrary, that $y'' \neq y$.
 Then $y''$ is a cut-vertex of $G$ and so, for $x''$ and $y''$ to be twins in $G''$, $x''$ must \emph{not} belong to the block $Y$ of $G$.
 However, this, in turn, implies that $y$ is a neighbor of $y''$ but not of $x''$ and so, $x''$ and $y''$ are not twins in $G''$, a contradiction all the same.
 This, therefore, proves the observation.

-Again, the vertex $x'' \notin Y$, since otherwise, $x'' \neq y'' = y$ implies that $x''$ is a cut-vertex of $G$, thus forcing $x''$ and $y''$ to not be twins, contrary to our assumption.
+Again, the vertex $x'' \notin Y$, since otherwise, $x'' \neq y'' = y$ implies that $x''$ is a cut-vertex of $G$, thus forcing $x''$ and $y''$ to not be twins, contrary to our supposition.
 Let $x''$ belong to the block $X'' ~(\neq Y)$ of $G''$ (and of $G$).
 We now try to establish the structure of the block $Y$ of $G$.
 Notice that, by the structure of a block graph, the twins $x''$ and $y$ in $G''$ must have a \emph{single} common neighbor $z$, say, in $G''$ such that $z$ is a cut-vertex of $G$ belonging to both the blocks $Y$ and $X''$ of $G$.
 Furthermore, if the block $Y$ contains any vertex of $G$ other than the vertices $x,y$ and $z$, then $x''$ and $y$ are not twins in $G''$, a contradiction.
 Thus, we have $V(Y) = \{x,y,z\}$.

 Next, to understand the structure of the block $X''$ of $G''$, we see that neither can $X''$ contain any vertex other than $z$ and $x''$, nor can $x''$ be a cut-vertex of $G$; or else, we again have the contradiction that $x''$ and $y$ are not twins in $G''$.
 Therefore, this implies that $V(X'') = \{x'',z\}$, that is, $X''$ is a leaf block of $G''$ (and of $G$).
 See Figure~\ref{block figure 2} for the structure of the blocks $X''$ and $Y$.